eva-e/ee-dms1-icons/README.md

 ## Author Declaration

-<p align="left"> Assignment 1, 2, 3, 4: I have not used any AI tools or technologies.</p>
+<p align="left"> Assignment 1, 2, 3, 4: I have not used any AI tools to prepare this assessment.</p>

 ## Attributions